zspoliver16/p3-oo-many-to-many-lab/README.md

 The `Book` class should have the following methods:

 - `add_author`(author): This method should add the specified Author object to the book's authors set.
+Add validation for the Author object.

 The `Contract` class should have the following methods: